Treatment philosophy

 Unfortunately, human arch lengths are progressively decreasing (which means there is now less space on the jaws for teeth to be aligned) and rates of malocclusion are increasing.
 Some of this is due to genetics, as we are selecting mates from a much wider gene pool than ever before.
 And parents who have had orthodontic treatment are far more likely to have children who need treatment.

 But a big part of the reason is environmental: We give our babies pacifiers, baby bottles, and sippy cups.
 We grind up their food and spoon it into their mouths.
-We eat eat diets of highly refined and processed foods.
-Our noses are chronically blocked, so we hold our lips apart, our tongue low, and our head forward in order to rescue-breathe through our mouths.
+We eat diets of highly refined and processed foods.
+Our noses are chronically blocked, so we hold our lips apart, our tongue low, and our head forward to rescue-breathe through our mouths.
 The linings of our sinuses are also inflamed and can’t add nitric oxide (which is bronchodilating, vasodilating, antibacterial, and antiviral) to the air passing through our pharynx and into our lungs.
 Our tonsils and adenoids swell up to help fight off pathogens that are not being screened out by our nostrils.
 We snore and sometimes our airway gets so blocked off at night that our oxygen levels drop in our sleep.
-We respond to these apnea episodes by bruxing our teeth, and respond to daily stress by clenching during the day.
+We respond to these apnea episodes by bruxing our teeth and respond to daily stress by clenching during the day.
 If we can’t or don’t suction our tongue to our palate, we might bite on our tongue or push it against our teeth; we might suck our lower lip or our cheeks between our teeth, or even just hold our lower jaw up to our skull all day by constantly activating our jaw muscles to touch our teeth together.
 If the tongue does not do its job of broadening the upper jaw and flattening the palate, the nose will be narrow and short and the dental arches narrow and crowded.
 It is a vicious cycle.

 The net result is that there is increasingly more jaw size imbalance and less space available to align all of our teeth.
 The good news is that our bodies are designed in such a way that we can often avoid extractions of permanent teeth if we closely manage the transition from baby teeth to permanent teeth.
 The best chances for avoiding extraction of permanent teeth to achieve ideal occlusion come with early diagnosis and interception of developing problems.